-- 2.4 The motion also proposed a ban on the use of barbeques from all council owned land to the extent that this is possible, with the exception of registered campsites, beach huts or events that have a risk assessment in place and a method agreed with the council regarding use and disposal. - 2.5 Barbeques have a number of risks when used in public spaces.
-As mentioned in the motion, a single ember could in certain circumstances create a large scale fire, putting those in the public space at risk and greatly impacting nature and biodiversity.
+- 2.4 The motion also proposed a ban on the use of barbeques from all council owned land to the extent that this is possible, with the exception of registered campsites, beach huts or events that have a risk assessment in place and a method agreed with the council regarding use and disposal. - 2.5 Following Members request that monitoring of incidents be undertaken a further report to Environment Committee was considered on 17 January 2024, Minute No. (564)17/1/24.
+This identified that limited monitoring information was available from Kent and Medway Fire and Rescue Service and that Canterbury City Council's Public Space Protection Order ban on the use of disposable barbeques, had only just been introduced with only warnings being issued.
+Further monitoring and update report was requested. - 2.6 Barbeques have a number of risks when used in public spaces.
+As mentioned in the motion, a single ember could in certain circumstances create a large-scale fire, putting those in the public space at risk and greatly impacting nature and biodiversity.
 Furthermore, if they are left in-situ they create a risk of other users of the spaces touching/falling/stepping on them and causing injury.
 Finally, it is difficult to dispose of these products safely.
 They remain hot for a long time after use and are therefore difficult to take home.
-This results in them either being left or placed in public litter bins and examples have been seen elsewhere where litter bins then catch fire. - 2.6 The motion asked for views on how we might control use and implement fines for non-compliance.
-The report to Environment Committee identified that Swale currently has byelaws in place for our parks and open spaces and foreshores.
+This results in them either being left or placed in public litter bins and examples have been seen elsewhere where litter bins then catch fire. - 2.7 The motion asked for views on how we might control use and implement fines for non-compliance.
+The original report to Environment Committee identified that Swale currently has byelaws in place for our parks and open spaces and foreshores.
 The 2005 Pleasure grounds, public walks and open spaces document details the sites where the byelaws apply and the conditions of use.
 Under the protection of the ground, its wildlife and the public, we have a section specifically for fires.
 However, The Sheppey Promenade Beach and Foreshore byelaws of 1991, do not contain any reference that could be considered to cover the use of disposable barbeques.
-Therefore, at the current time it would be difficult to enforce any ban on use of barbeques on the beaches. - 2.7 As such, there are some existing legal mechanisms in place to deal with the issue should it be felt required.
+Therefore, at the current time it would be difficult to enforce any ban on use of barbeques on the beaches. - 2.8 As such, there are some existing legal mechanisms in place to deal with the issue should it be felt required.
 The issue with byelaws is having the resource to enforce them and if we were to enforce, there is currently no option to impose an immediate fine.
 In all enforcement we have to consider what is proportionate and the level of fine imposed is generally low.
-Therefore, one would suggest this mechanism would only be used in extreme circumstances. - 2.8 Furthermore the separation of particular instances from enforcement makes for an inconsistent approach and open to challenge.
+Therefore, one would suggest this mechanism would only be used in extreme circumstances. - 2.9 Furthermore the separation of particular instances from enforcement makes for an inconsistent approach and open to challenge.
 For instance, a beach hut owner could not accurately be evidenced as being a lower risk than somebody simply sitting in a park or beach location.
 This becomes easier in the example of events, as these are generally pre-planned, registered with the Council and event documents provide evidence of safety and risk assessments.
-Our 'landhire' form is used to capture this information for any requests to use Council owned land for events.
+Our 'land hire' form is used to capture this information for any requests to use Council owned land for events.